-911 Program
+911 Programs

 Since the town plan was adopted in 1993, efforts have been underway to develop dependable emergency services for Peacham through the Enhanced 911 program.
-In this program, developed primarily to assist in medical, fire and police emergency situations, all the roads of the town have been named, or renamed, and all residences and businesses assigned a number related to their location on town roads.
-Completed in 1998, this program improves the response time for police, fire and other emergency services.
+In this program, developed primarily to assist in medical, fire and police emergency situations, all the roads of the town have been named, and all residences and businesses assigned a number related to their location on town roads.
 All streets and roads in Peacham are designated by signs.
-Emergency services need cooperation from residents in posting their E-911 house numbers to make them easier to find in an emergency, especially at night.
+Emergency services need cooperation from residents in posting their house numbers to make them easier to find in an emergency, especially at night.
 A list of the revised town road names, past and present is available at the Town Clerk's office.